-PROCEDURE- FOLLOW HAZAMT TEAM RECOMMENDATIONS - SOME RECOMMENDATIONS MAY INCLUDE:
+PROCEDURE- FOLLOW HAZMAT TEAM RECOMMENDATIONS - SOME RECOMMENDATIONS MAY INCLUDE:

-- 1. Remove the patient from the Hazard Area (Hot Zone). - 2.
+- 1. Remove the patient from the Hazard Area (Hot Zone).
+Do not enter Hot Zone unless authorized to do so. - 2.
 If patient is capable have the patient follow the procedure without assistance. - 3.
-If the patient is stable take actions to preserve the patient's dignity. - 4.
+Take actions to preserve the patient's dignity. - 4.
 Remove contaminated clothing.
 This may be accomplished simultaneously with rinsing especially if the patient is critical or chemical burns are occurring. - 5.
 Triple bag contaminated clothing (valuables may be bagged separately) - 6.
 Rinse the patient with copious amounts of water at low pressure.
 If patient is stable and/or staffing and equipment allows take actions to protect the environment (plastic sheeting, impoundment, etc.) - 7.
 Wash the patient with mild soap, if available, and rinse. - 8.
 Re-dress patient in hospital gown and/or cover with sheet and blanket(s) - 9.
-Procedure need not take too much time-balance amount of decontamination with the need to reduce the risk to all involved.
+Procedure need not take too much time-balance amount of decontamination with the need to reduce the risk to all involved. - 10.
+Notify ER that you have a hazmat patient.